-Cazadores Añejo is made with 100% Blue Agave, which is fermented twice and distilled twice before spending at least a year in new, small American white oak barrels.
+Cazadores Añejo is made with 100 percent blue agave, which is fermented twice and distilled twice before spending at least a year in new, small American white oak barrels.
 New oak barrels have more flavor to impart, and this highland tequila boasts layers of it—think spiced apple pie, pecans, vanilla bean, a salted chocolate almond bar.
 It would pair nicely with dessert, but it's also wonderful sipped neat.

 Cazadores means “hunters” in Spanish, a reference to founder Don Jose Maria Bañuelos’s obsession with protecting the quality and uniqueness of his tequila.
 It is said he even went so far as to hide his tequila recipe in the walls of his house.
 Cazadores has fine-tuned its process to be both sustainable and zero-waste (using a seven-step process that includes double distillation and double fermentation), meaning you can feel even better about sipping this delicious tequila.

 El Tesoro Extra Añejo